inestrivino/lipu-pi-nimi-sama/README.md

 It was created in 2025 by Inés Triviño (jan Ine) as a personal project.
 The code is licensed under the GNU license.
 Read the LICENSE file for more information.

+[CLICK HERE](https://inestrivino.github.io/lipu-pi-nimi-sama/) to see the website for yourself!

 ## What can the website do

 The website has various features: